coccon/proffastpylot/docs/pressure_input.md

 This article explains how handle pressure data with the prfPylot.
 To perform the retrieval PROFFAST needs pressure data from the measurement site.
-This data ist provided to PRFFAST in the file `pt_intraday.inp`.
+This data ist provided for PROFFAST using the file `pt_intraday.inp`.
-A template for this file can be found in `prfpylot/prfpylot/templates`.
+A template for this file can be found in the `prfpylot/templates` folder.

-## Provided options
+## Provided options in PrfPylot

-Two parameters in the input file specify how the pressure in handled:
+Two parameters in the input file specify how the pressure is handled by prfPylot.

 - `pressure_path` is the location of the pressure files
 - `pressure_type` specifies the format of the pressure file